Glazed Gingerbread Cake

 - 1/2 cup packed brown sugar

-- 1/3 cup each strong brewed coffee, orange juice and canola oil
+- 1/3 cup each strong brewed coffee and orange juice

 - 1/4 cup nonfat dry milk powder